 2019 Lake County Vintage Report

 The 2019 vintage was a snapshot of extremes.
-A cold, wet and lingering Spring dropped over an inch of thunderstorm-powered rain June 1st on Kelsey Bench, but somehow most Lake County escaped Spring frost damage, even in higher altitude Red Hills AVA.
-By July 20th we were two weeks behind "normal" viticultural pace, and looking at a very cool, high-acid, austere vintage, which was an exciting but complicated prospect.
+A cold, wet and lingering Spring dropped an inch of thunderstorm-powered rain June 1st on Kelsey Bench, but somehow Lake County mostly escaped Spring frost damage, even in the higher-altitude Red Hills AVA.
+By July 20th we were about two weeks behind "normal" viticultural pace, and looking at a very cool, high-acid, austere vintage, which was an exciting but complicated prospect.

 However, August was a different story all together.
 Regular multi-day stretches over 100F and very warm evenings, sometimes barely dropping below 65F in Kelsey Bench AVA accelerated the season radically.
 By September 1st some people were calling the season a few days ahead of normal, with brix readings running high in early and mid-season cultivars in conjunction with high acidity and low-ish phenolic ripeness from heat-induced hibernation.
 Late season grapes like Cabernet Sauvignon were location and crop load dependent in their sugar accumulation.
 Fortunately September brought significant cooling stretches mixed with spaced-out heat spikes.
 The initial harvest deluge was frantic, with most whites and early-season reds hitting all at once, and in the midst of a depressed grape market in free fall and wineries declining grapes, things seemed extra chaotic.